-The modern notion of PSYOPS didn’t develop until the early 20th century when the United States became more assertive in world affairs.
-But the art of American propaganda does go to the beginning of our foundation.
+The modern notion of PSYOP didn’t develop until the early 20th century when the United States became more assertive in world affairs.
+But the art of American propaganda goes back to the founding of our nation.

 Trying men’s souls

 “Go on doing with your pen what in other times, was done with the sword: show what reformation is more practicable by operation on the mind than on the body of man.”

 Propaganda has roots in the foundation of the American experience.
 During the Revolutionary War, propaganda was crucial.
 Since the target was the (largely) apathetic population both Patriots and Loyalists fought to woo it over to their side.
 However, an often cash-strapped Continental Congress and aloof English Crown were generally not the sources of these propaganda efforts.

 It is true that the Continental Congress tried to win over Hessian mercenaries to its side with the promise of land, while the British tried to sow confusion by issuing proclamations urging colonial slaves to escape and even join up with the British.
 But these were ad-hoc attempts, used to exploit certain opportunities at given times.
 Besides, it was fiery and charismatic individuals that were the most successful in galvanizing the people to their respective causes.
 Individuals such as Thomas Paine who wrote the now-famous pamphlet “Common Sense” in 1776 that helped push the growing notion of an independent America.